 In November 2018 Peter was invited to be an active Vacuum Science World contributor, and to share his knowledge and experience with our visitors.

-After completing a PhD in Vacuum Physics at the York University (UK), Andrew held a post-doctoral fellowship collaborating with the KFZ in Karlsruhe investigating New technique for the measurement of the intrinsic drag torques of high temperature superconductor bearing.
-He has worked in the Vacuum Industry since 1993 in a variety of technical, marketing and sales roles and is now Applications Manager for Leybold, Edwards and Gamma Vacuum brands globally.
+After completing a PhD in Vacuum Physics at the York University (UK), Andrew held a post-doctoral fellowship there collaborating with the KFZ in Karlsruhe investigating a New technique for the measurement of the intrinsic drag torques of high temperature superconductor bearings.
+He has worked in the Vacuum Industry since 1993 in a variety of technical, marketing and sales roles and is now Global Applications Manager for the Atlas Copco Scientific Vacuum division which includes the Leybold, Edwards and Gamma Vacuum global brands.

-In November 2018 Andrew was invited to be an active Vacuum Science World contributor, and to share his wealth of vacuum expertise and application know-how across our community.
+In November 2018 Andrew was invited to be an active Vacuum Science World contributor, and to share his wealth of vacuum expertise and application know-how across our community and is now Editor of Vacuum Science World.

 Our aim is to become a centralised portal for all things relating to vacuum science.
 Are you a researcher, engineer or scientist in this field and interested in contributing to our site?